< More articles

 Hire the right talent

 A team is as good as its team members.
 Invest a good amount of time and effort to build your team.
 Take the final call only after all boxes are ticked off on your list.
-It’s okay to be a little ambitious and look for employees are nothing but exceptional in their craft.
+It’s okay to be a little ambitious and look for employees who are nothing but exceptional in their craft.
 Whether you are looking for full-time employees or contractors, always go with the one you are hundred percent confident about.

-Thus, a thorough and well-thought selection process for making a team is desirable, even if you end up spending a little more time recruiting than you’d like to as there’s no point of hiring people just to fill bodies in your team.
+Thus, a thorough and well-thought selection process for making a team is desirable, even if you end up spending a little more time recruiting than you’d like to as there’s no point in hiring people just to fill bodies in your team.

 2. Empower team members to make decisions